ComPlat/Biostats/Readme.md

 ## Usage

-Visit the app hosted as static website [Biostats](https://complat.github.io/Biostats/)
+Visit the app hosted as static website [Biostats](https://complat.github.io/Biostats/).
+If you want to run it locally follow the guide below.

 ## Features